aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/040_ssm/040_windows_stress/_index.md

 This section requires that you have a Remote Desktop Protocol (RDP) client on your local machine.
 This section cannot be performed from a Cloud9 instance.
 {{% /notice %}}

+{{% notice warning %}}
+The shell syntax in this section is written for bash.
+If you are on a Mac with zsh as default shell please switch to bash to execute the commands in this section.
+{{% /notice %}}

 ## Experiment idea

 In this section we are exploring tooling so we will start without a hypothesis.
 However, we will provide some learnings and next steps at the end.